Southeast Zone

 AGENCY LAKE (including Straits): redband trout, yellow perch, brown trout

 Open year-round.
-Agency Lake is warming up and ice is starting to thaw.
-This is not an ice fishing destination.
-Henzel and Petric boat ramps are frozen.
+Agency Lake is ice free.
+Henzel boat ramp is accessible.
+Petric boat ramp is frozen.
 The dock has been taken out at both.
-Redband trout are moving around with many now returning to the main lake after spawning.
+Redband trout are moving around with most returning to the main lake after spawning.

 Agency Lake regulations are catch-and-release for redband/rainbow trout with no bait allowed (artificial flies and lures only).
 The boundary of Agency Lake is the south end of the Straits.
 This change is due to record low spawning escapement for trophy redband trout throughout the Klamath Basin in 2020.
 ODFW also encourages the use of single barbless hooks in this fishery, not removing the fish from the water, and using catch-and-release rubber nets.